This post may contain affiliate links.

 • Red peppers (or bell peppers/capsicum if you’re in the USA) – You can use other colours (or other veg in fact) but I think these work well with the other flavours

-• Pasta – Any dried pasta works well.
+• Pasta – Any dried pasta works well so go for your favourite.
 I haven’t tried it with wholemeal pasta but it would probably just take a little longer to cook

 • Tinned tomatoes – Any type of chopped tinned tomatoes will work for this.
 I do find that better quality tomatoes are noticeable if you can